Memory Care Assisted Living

 “By August, I was really going out of my mind,” Linda says.
 Her own health began to decline.
 “I felt like I just did it in the nick of time.
 And I felt like I was on the verge of a nervous breakdown.”

-This situation isn’t uncommon, according to Lara Shea, Executive Director at Scott-Farrar at Peterborough.
+This situation isn’t uncommon, according to Angela Pelletier, Executive Director at Scott-Farrar at Peterborough.
 Often adult children try their best to keep mom and dad at home – until it becomes a point of stress.
 But the decision to move parents to assisted living, as hard as it is, is sometimes the best possible move.
-“This is a very sad time in a family’s life, but they can come out of it on the other end in a better place,” Lara says.
+“This is a very sad time in a family’s life, but they can come out of it on the other end in a better place,” Angela says.

 For Linda, this certainly proved to be the case.
 She moved Eva and George into Scott-Farrar’s memory care unit, a small, quiet neighborhood where George could have the attention his demen- tia required, and Eva could have the physical care she needed, while still accessing the larger Scott-Farrar community.
 The staff bring the couple to happy hour in the café each Friday, or BINGO in the Activities room each Tuesday night.
 Every Sunday the staff bring them to Divine Mercy Church.
 They socialize, Linda says, and feel normal.
 And their spiritual, emotional and practical needs are being met.